 Hand this to Claude Code at the start of each session.
 The long explanatory conversation becomes unnecessary.

-Claude Code has an auto-compaction feature that automatically summarizes context when it crosses a threshold.
+Claude Code has an auto-compaction feature that automatically summarizes context when usage crosses approximately 80–85% of the window.
 It sounds convenient, but auto-compaction during critical work can cause problems.

-Disabling auto-compaction and running /compact manually at a moment of your choosing is the safer approach.
+Disabling auto-compaction and running /compact manually is the safer approach for complex work.
 Check the summary before continuing.
 Make sure nothing critical was lost.

 What's the Setup Checklist for Preventing Context Window Errors?